 Can you paint Annie Sloan chalk paint straight on waxed pine?

-This is a regular question on how to paint pine furniture, so thought I would post a recent conversation with a DIY painter looking to refurbish the proverbial orange pine furniture.
+We receive regular questions about Annie Sloan chalk paint straight on waxed pine on our article about how to paint pine furniture, so thought I would post a recent conversation with a DIY painter looking to refurbish the proverbial orange pine furniture.

 I have found your website which I hope will be very useful.